matt9527-marist/MyObsidianNotes/Machine Learning/015 CNNs.md

 Perhaps we can use the pretrained models of VGG-16 or ResNet-50, lifting their functionality to predict a different set of images?
 That way, instead of building the full CNN for feature extraction, we can use the ResNet model as our convolutional layer, feeding the output into a dense neural network to give the final results.

+There are many pretrained models offered by Keras and by a major hub called *HuggingFace.*